secureblue/secureblue.github.io/README.md

 Static files, however, do follow directory structure.
 Any file that Jekyll isn't instructed to ignore and that doesn't contain front matter is treated as a static file and respects its directory placement in the repository.
 This is the reason why a few otherwise seemingly random files are at the root of the repository: they are static assets and must be located at the root of the website.
 The rest is lumped under `assets/` and its subdirectories to keep it tidy.

-By default, most files not relevant to the generated website are already excluded by default, an an exclusion for this `README.md` file is added in `_config.yaml`.
+By default, most files not relevant to the generated website are already excluded by default, and a manual exclusion for this `README.md` file is added in `_config.yaml`.

 ## Layout